tim-koko/website/content/de/blog/2025-kubevirt-whatis.md

 Sitemap:
 Priority: 0.9

-additionalblogposts: [ 'kubevirt-introduction', 'kubevirt-training']
+additionalblogposts: [ 'kubevirt-introduction', 'kubevirt-training', 'kubevirt-usecases']

 categories: ["Technology", "KubeVirt", "Kubernetes"]
 authors: ['christof-luethi']
 post_img: "images/blog/kubevirt/tk-blogpost-kubevirt.jpg"
-lead: "Running containers on Kubernetes is now the standard — but many organizations still depend on critical workloads that live inside virtual machines.
+lead: "Running containers on Kubernetes is now the standard - but many organizations still depend on critical workloads that live inside virtual machines.
 Rewriting or replacing them isn’t always realistic.
-KubeVirt bridges this gap, extending Kubernetes so you can run and manage virtual machines just like containers — with the same APIs, tools, and automation you already use."
+KubeVirt bridges this gap, extending Kubernetes so you can run and manage virtual machines just like containers - with the same APIs, tools, and automation you already use."
 ---

 ### What is KubeVirt

 KubeVirt was initiated by Red Hat in 2016 and has been available as open-source software since 2017.
-The project is part of the Cloud Native Computing Foundation (CNCF) and has moved to the Incubating maturity level in April 2022.
+The project is part of the Cloud Native Computing Foundation (CNCF) and moved to the Incubating maturity level in April 2022.

 KubeVirt is a Kubernetes extension based on the operator pattern.
 This allows us to run and manage virtual machines (VMs) alongside containers - all with the same APIs, tools, and workflows.